kenlhlui/pyarchiveit/README.md

 ## ✨ Features
 - Create and update seeds with metadata validation
 - Retrieve seed lists with their metadata for single or multiple collections
+- Export seed data to CSV and XLSX formats

 ## 📥 Installation
 You can install the library using pip: